France 1-2 USWNT: With firestorm around her, Rapinoe delivers on biggest stage for USWNT | Goal.com

 "It's almost like it just feeds her," Ellis said of the controversy.
 "She's a big personality both on and off the pitch and I think she honestly thrives in these moments."

 In the big moments for the U.S in this World Cup, Rapinoe has come through.
-She's scord all four of her team's goals in the knockout phase thus far.
+She's scored all four of her team's goals in the knockout phase thus far.

 Just as she did in the USWNT’s last-16 win against Spain, Rapinoe delivered her side’s only two goals in a match-winning performance.
 Unlike Spain though, neither of Rapinoe’s goals against France came from the penalty spot.